swaragjatla7/Fontchanger/README.md

 = Supported Character Sets =

-Styleguide supports fonts that have a variety of different character sets.
+Fontchanger supports fonts that have a variety of different character sets.
 This makes selecting a font for your language super easy.
 The supported character sets are:

 * Cyrillic
 * Devanagari